 Frequently Asked Questions

-The legislation applied in our courts is determined by Article 38 of the Courts Law No. 9/76.
-According to this article, the applicable legislation is as follows:
+The legislation applied in our courts is determined by Article 38 of the Law No. 9/76 on Courts.
+According to this article, the following legislation is applied:

 (a) The Constitution